Walther von der Vogelweide: Vienna

 The court of Vienna, under Duke Frederick I of the house of Babenberg, had become a centre of poetry and art.
-Here it was that the young poet learned his craft under the renowned master Reinmar von Hagenau, whose death he afterwards lamented in two of his most beautiful lyrics; and in the open-handed duke, he found his first patron.
-This happy period of his life, during which he produced the most charming and spontaneous of his love-lyrics, came to an end with the death of Duke Frederick in 1198.
+Here it was that the young poet learned his craft under the renowned master Reinmar von Hagenau, whose death he afterwards lamented in two of his lyrics; and in the duke, he found his first patron.
+This period of his life, during which he produced most of his love-lyrics, ended with the death of Duke Frederick in 1198.

 Years of wandering

 Henceforward Walther was a wanderer from court to court, singing for his lodging and his bread, and ever hoping that some patron would arise to save him from this "juggler's life" (gougel-fuore) and the shame of ever playing the guest.
 He had few if any possessions and depended on others for his food and lodging, as knights bachelor (those not members of a knightly order such as the Garter in Britain) also did.
 His criticism of men and manners was scathing; and even when this did not touch his princely patrons, their underlings often took measures to rid themselves of so uncomfortable a censor.